milindmore22/wellington/readme.txt

 == Changelog ==

+= 1.4.1 =
+* fixed spacing of content area on smaller screens with left sidebar activated

 = 1.4 =
 * added new setting to change the text of the Read More button
 * updated and restructured blog and post settings